 “This program will fund grassroots groups that implement climate justice or environmental justice work in their communities that centers traditional and/or local ecological knowledge and connection with Mother Earth.
 The work of these groups will demonstrate approaches to adaptation that may also be applied in other contexts and influence policy.”

 Program purpose statement created by the Design Team

 Based on the decisions of the Design Team, grantmaking for this project is focused on two geographic areas: the Southeastern United States and the “Kolea Region,” a joint region encompassing Alaska and Hawai’i and named for a migratory bird.
 The grantmaking budget for this initiative was initially $1 million, but in response to Design Team feedback in favor of amplifying impact throughout two regions of focus, Shared Insight raised an additional $1 million from aligned funders.
-The Grantmaking Group will make decisions about awards from this one-time, $2-million fund.
+The Grantmaking Group made decisions about awards from this one-time, $2-million fund.

-Throughout the participatory process, we have reached out to people and organizations with relevant knowledge to gather feedback about our approach, and have made changes based on their ideas and insights.
+Throughout the participatory process, we reached out to people and organizations with relevant knowledge to gather feedback about our approach, and made changes based on their ideas and insights.
 One outcome of such feedback: We chose a nominations model for selecting grantees after we were advised that open calls or formal requests for proposals can put an undue burden on potential grantees.